Dr Maxwell Casely-Hayford

 - Interrogation of the mechanism of action of novel synthesised compounds.

-Research is carried out with the collaboration of Prof. Martin Michaelis (UoK, School of Biosciences), Dr Klaus Pors (Institute of Cancer Therapeutics, University of Bradford), Prof Mark Searcey’s group (UEA) and colleagues at the school.
+This research is carried out with the collaboration of Prof. Martin Michaelis (UoK, School of Biosciences), Dr Klaus Pors (Institute of Cancer Therapeutics, University of Bradford), Prof Mark Searcey’s group (UEA) and colleagues at the school.

 Design, Synthesis and biological evaluation of novel combretastatin based antitumour agents.